Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 And there may be no better place to sample Turkish desserts than the venerable Hafiz Mustafa, due to their long-running history, selection, and numerous locations throughout the city.

-Older kids will marvel at the crown jewels and random and ornate accouterments of the former Sultan and his harem, while younger children are sure to love the amazing Gulhane Park [map] adjacent to the palace (pictured in the featured image at the top of this post).
+Older kids will marvel at the crown jewels and ornate accouterments of the former Sultan and his harem.
+Younger children are sure to love the amazing Gulhane Park [map] adjacent to the palace.

-We couldn’t leave Asia off the list, now could we!
-After all, Istanbul straddles two continents, which is a pretty big deal.
+We couldn’t leave visiting Asia off our list of best things to do in Istanbul with kids, now could we!
+After all, Istanbul straddles two continents, which is pretty darn cool if you ask us.

 Taking the Marmaray is equally fascinating but a very different experience.
-Taking this fairly recent addition to the city’s public transit system offers the experience of getting on a train on one continent, and…you guessed it…getting off in another.
+Riding this fairly recent addition to the city’s public transit system offers the experience of getting on a train on one continent, and—you guessed it—getting off on another!

 The Maiden’s Tower, just off of Istanbul’s Asian shore, has an interesting and varied history.

-There’s of course the two legends attributed to the building of the tower — one involving an emperor’s attempt to thwart an oracle by imprisoning his daughter in a tower for 18 years to protect her from snakes, only for her to be fatally bitten by one hidden in a fruit basket given by her father on her 18th birthday; the other involving a love story between two ill-fated lovers.
+There are of course the two legends attributed to the construction of the tower—one involving an emperor’s attempt to thwart an oracle by imprisoning his daughter in a tower for 18 years to protect her from snakes, only for her to be fatally bitten by one hidden in a fruit basket given by her father on her 18th birthday.
+The other involving a love story between two ill-fated lovers.

 And then there’s the historical record, which points to the tower being constructed in the 12th century for the purposes of connecting a chain across the strait in an attempt to control access to the city.